citation-file-format/citation-file-format/schema-guide.md

 The next sections explain each key in more detail.

-## Fields
+## Valid keys

-This section describes the valid fields in a `CITATION.cff` file.
+This section describes the valid keys in a `CITATION.cff` file.

 ### Index